cmi-kamalos/Hadoop-Application/README.md

  IV) Make Files which contain the words to count.
 In terminal:

-    echo "here the words to count" > testfile1
+    echo "A long time ago in a galaxy far far away" > testfile1

  V) Elevate permission for the mapper and reducer to be executable: